 The original Patterns of Government was published by the League of Women Voters of the Syracuse Metropolitan Area in 1970 and revised in 1981, 1996, 2006, 2012, 2015, and 2018.
-Since 2012, subsequent updates have been made by the CBP and corrected on the website version: www.focussyracuse.org.
+Since 2012, subsequent updates have been made by the CBP and posted on the FOCUS website: www.focussyracuse.org.

-The 2018 edition of Patterns of Government is sponsored by FOCUS Greater Syracuse, Inc. and the CBP of the Maxwell School of Syracuse University.
+The 2021 edition of Patterns of Government is sponsored by FOCUS Greater Syracuse, Inc. and the Community Benchmarks Program of the Maxwell School of Syracuse University.